-In my current WIP, I’m revisiting that old landscape, and since the world has moved on a little bit since I left, I decided to explore the area more throughout.
+In a WIP, I’m revisiting that old landscape, and since the world has moved on a little bit since I left, I decided to explore the area more throughout.
 There is an excellent Norwegian web site mapping archaeological finds, where you can search any area by address.
 It was no surprise, of course, that the search on my old home came up with many hits (the blue squares):

 What did come as a surprise, was how little I really knew.
 In one place, where I thought there were about two or three burial mounds, there were in fact at least thirteen; but they were overgrown or torn down, and thus very easy to miss.
 The biggest surprise, however was this one:

 The text read (my translation):

 A big stone-filled circle, abut 18 meters in diameter, 22 meters from the west wall on Bolling (the house where I grew up, ETA).